 This study is in line with other studies that have also demonstrated inverse associations between financial hardship and physical capability, as well as self-reported cognitive difficulties.

-However, these results do conflict with one study, which indicates that a person’s perception of their economic hardship is a more important indicator of health than how much money they have.
+However, these results do conflict with one study, which indicates that a person’s perception of their economic hardship is a

 This study does have some limitations, however.
 For example, the researchers did not consider any potential confounding factors that may lead to adverse aging.
 These factors include the development of diseases not associated with poverty but which may be life-limiting or accelerate aging.